Iodine Express Your Answer As A Chemical Formula

 Conclusion

-Iodine is an essential element that is key here in human health.
+Iodine is an essential element that makes a real difference in human health.
 It is used in various industries, including medicine, photography, and disinfection.
-Iodine deficiency is a significant public health problem in many parts of the world, and it can be prevented by iodizing salt, taking supplements, and fortifying foods.
+Practically speaking, iodine deficiency is a significant public health problem in many parts of the world, and it can be prevented by iodizing salt, taking supplements, and fortifying foods.
 Iodine is a vital element that should be included in our daily diet to ensure good health.

 References